 In Mexico a mercado, or mercadito, is a place where several merchants gather to sell their products

-Lolo is a Modern Mexican Mercadito that gathers in one place different high-quality products representing the great cultural richness of our country.
-We represent Mexico through its customs, gastronomy, arts and handcrafts with products that denote the avant-garde of contemporary Mexican culture while at the same time preserving the artisanal and traditional identity of our country.
+Lolo is a Modern Mexican Mercadito that gathers different high-quality products representing the great cultural richness of our country in one place.
+We represent Mexico through its customs, gastronomy, arts and handcrafts with products that denote the avant-garde of contemporary Mexican culture, while at the same time preserving the artisanal and traditional identity of our country.

-As a socially responsible business, we are aware of the history behind marginalized communities in Mexico and implement Fair Trade when necessary, to the best of our ability and learning.
-Right now what that means is that, when feasible, we opt to work with cooperativas (autonomous associations who set their own prices willingly and democratically); we pay 100% of the asking price to the artisans, it is only after this that we add shipping, exporting and other costs; we do not ask nor approve of mass production on artisanal products; we never interfere with their production process, pricing of products, and community needs without being asked; and, lastly, we establish a personal relationship of trust and communication with the artisans to know if there is any other way in which we can help (as we would a family member or a close friend).
+As a socially responsible business, we are aware of the history behind marginalized communities in Mexico.
+As part of that community in the United States, we also carry within us part of those teachings, so we also strive to continue to inform ourselves better with every opportunity.
+Because of it, we implement Fair Trade when necessary, to the best of our ability and learning.
+Right now what that means is that, when feasible, we opt to work with cooperativas (autonomous associations who set their own prices willingly and democratically).
+Furthermore, we pay 100% of the asking price to the artisans, it is only after this that we add shipping, exporting and other costs; we do not ask nor approve of mass production on artisanal products; we never interfere with their production process, pricing of products, and community needs without being asked; and, lastly, we establish a personal relationship of trust and communication with the artisans to know if there is any other way in which we can help (as we would a family member or a close friend).

 Our market model can be broken down into 8 steps: